How To Clean Your Plumbing Vent

 Now, climb up the ladder, put a couple of hook eyes into the roof fascia and secure the top of the ladder by tying it to the hooks.
 If your plumbing vent has a lid, take the screwdriver along to remove it.
 And don’t forget the garden hose.

-Open the lid and inspect the vent visually before starting the garden hose.
-You can use a flashlight to get a better view, which will help you direct the adjustable nozzle accordingly.
+Open the lid and visually inspect the vent before starting the garden hose.
+A flashlight can help you get a better view, which will help you direct the adjustable nozzle accordingly.

-Choose the highest setting on the nozzle and ask someone to turn on the tap the hose is connected to.
+Choose the highest setting on the nozzle and ask someone to turn on the tap to which the hose is connected.
 Direct the water jet inside the vent to wash down the debris.
 Continue doing so until there are no visible clogs.

 Crank the handle in the opposite direction to pull out the cable and, possibly, some debris.
-Turn on the water supply and wash the vent to ensure it isn’t backing up again.
+Please turn on the water supply and wash the vent to ensure it isn’t backing up again.
 If it is, repeat this step a few more times.

-Rinse the vent one final time to remove any leftover debris, and close the lid.
-Check the pipes inside the home; there should be no more blockage or slow drainage.
+Rinse the vent one final time to remove any leftover debris and close the lid.
+Then, check the pipes inside the home; there should be no more blockage or slow drainage.

 Most birds make their nests in plumbing vents during spring, so keep an eye on their activities on your roof.
 You can remove their nest and keep the vent clear if they haven’t laid the eggs yet.

 Clean the roof regularly during the fall to eliminate leaves, twigs and other debris.
-Otherwise, they may travel to the vent during snowmelt or with surface runoff from rain.
+Otherwise, they may travel to the vent during snowmelt or with surface rain runoff.

 Older plumbing vents are generally more susceptible to blockages, so replacing them with newer vents may be a good idea.
 These fixtures usually have caps and other features to reduce the chances of clogs.